Contabo VPS Setup: How to Buy and Setup Contabo VPS and Install Ubuntu or Image of Your Choice

 Step 5.
 Confirmation

-Confirm your details and you’ll proceed to payment gateway.
+Confirm your details, and you’ll proceed to the payment gateway.

 Contabo will send the order process to your email.
 VPS and VDS will be setup within 3 hours by Contabo.
 So in this part, you’ll just have to wait.